 CU Boulder welcomes all undergraduate and graduate students and post-doc scholars who are pursuing their higher education goals on campus, regardless of immigration status.
 The Center for Inclusion and Social Change is available to help you navigate the CU Boulder community.
 Please visit the Resources for DACA/ASSET Students and Employees website for more information and FAQs.
+If you have questions or want to get connected with someone at the enter email us!

 If you just need to talk to someone about your situation, one-on-one, confidential counseling and support is available: